mariuszwojcik/Presentations/README.md

 ## Introduction to Functional Programming with F#

 Presentation I prepared for my colleagues at work to introduce them to Functional Programming.

+## F# Type System

+Presentation I prepared for my colleagues at work to introduce them to type system in F#.